SergiGuasch/hangover/Readme.md

 # Case Study: Regression/ Predicting the price of houses

 ## 1 Importing and understanding the data
+The database is composed of 21,597 rows (each representing a house) and 21 columns.
+Additionally, we have added two new columns, one that reflects the year in which the house was built or reformed (for the houses that were not reformed we have taken the year of construction and for those that were reformed the year of reform) and one that reflects the distance from the center (the most expensive area).

+Foto de Mapa de tableau per veure aprox las casas?

 ## 2. Data Cleaning & Standarization
 ### 2.1.
 Checking Null values
 Our first step was to try to find the null values.
 The dataset doesn't have any null values so we don't have to deal with them.
 However, it is important to think about the reason why these nulls do not exist, since this can introduce some kind of bias in the data.
 We have to observe if data may have been duplicated to avoid nulls, if random values have been incorporated...

 ### 2.1.
 Checking for duplicated Values
-Our approach to finding null values was first of all checking the reason why a same id was repeated.
+Our approach to finding duplicates values was first of all checking the reason why a same id was repeated.
 Due to the fact that we only had data from 2014 and 2015, probably the only reason why a house may be repeated it's because it was sold two times in this period and, therefore, two different prices (but the independent variables remained the same.)
 That's why we decided to only keep the last date transaction info since it's the one that recaps better the actual price of that home.

 ## 3  Pre-processing
 ### 3.1  Checking data types